AudiusProject/audius-protocol/solana-programs/staking-bridge/README.md

 ```
 yarn install
 ```

-Note that I've been using Node 16 for this project, as I was running into issues with older Node versions for the `@solana/spl-token` and `@solana/web3.js` modules.

 ## Setting up your Solana cluster and environment
 We are going to be invoking programs on the Solana mainnet.